dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 \pi_0 \mathrm{Deform}_\Gamma(B) \cong \mathrm m ^{n-1}.
 $$

-This says that this deformation space is just a products of the maximal ideal.
+This says that this deformation space is just a product of the maximal ideal.
 This isomorphism is natural.

 Gives you a method: can start in characteristic $p$, deform it through other rings in characteristic $p$ to get to characteristic zero, and each time you deform there are only $n-1$ "deformation parameters".